-While learning and performing other disciplines may be fulfilling to an individual, there is always the aspect of a gap felt by the learners pr performer because most of the disciplines that a person may encounter focus on the development of one skill or talent and thus a person may feel unsatisfied and incomplete by the whole experience.
+While learning and performing other disciplines may be fulfilling to an individual, there is always the aspect of a gap felt by the learner performers because most of the disciplines that a person may encounter focus on the development of one skill or talent and thus a person may feel unsatisfied and incomplete by the whole experience.

 Intrinsically, humans love experiences that engage a person’s mind, heart, soul and body while at the same time help nurturing and developing the cognitive, social and personal competencies of that person.